danbetea/nst-experiments/README.md

 # Neural style transfer experiments at sustainable human scale

 **Important note:** this page, *and this repository more generally*, are being constantly updated as experiments end and are ready to be posted, and so will change considerably as new material is added.
-As of January 1st 2023, this project is still ongoing.
+As of January 9th 2023, this project is ongoing.

 ## Few line description